-For example, yellow and green colours convert to nearly the same grayscale tone, so if the texture you intend to capture is mostly yellow and green colours, the photo will most likely turn out very flat (in terms of tone) when converted into a black and white photo during post-processing.
+For example, yellow and green colours convert to nearly the same grayscale tone.
+If the texture you intend to capture is mostly yellow and green colours, the photo will most likely turn out very flat (in terms of tone).

-All colours that are next to each other on the colour wheel (and with similar luminosity) will convert to very similar grey tone values and therefore offer very little contrast, which will make your photo look flat.
+Colours that are next to each other on the colour wheel (and with similar luminosity) will convert to similar grey tone values.
+These offer very little contrast, which will make your photo look flat.

-When you create black and white photos that emphasise texture, you will find it most rewarding and effective if you pay special attention to textures in your environment and apply the approaches above.
+When you create black and white photos that emphasise texture, pay attention to textures in your environment and apply the approaches above.

-There’s a whole world of textures out there—experiment with the tips, techniques, and approaches discussed here, and with a little practice you’ll be able to use texture to create some striking effects in your black and white photos.
+There’s a whole world of textures out there.
+Experiment with the tips, techniques, and approaches discussed here.
+With a little practice you’ll be able to use texture to create some striking effects in your black and white photos.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!

 I also offer video courses and ebooks covering the following subjects:

 You could be just a few days away from finally understanding how to use your camera to take great photos!